 Poodles come in a wide range of solid colors.
 Some colors that you may find include white, brown, cream and silver.
 As a consequence, this gives a wide range of potential colors to any Poodle mix.

-The Maltese is the most regal of all dog breeds.
+Contributions of the Maltese to the Maltapooe is the most regal of all dog breeds.
 They were bred to be a status symbol and companion to Chinese royalty.
 This is a blue-blooded animal if there ever was one.

 A Maltese is strictly a companion that was born to never work a day in its life.
 They know their role in the family and revel in it.